GSA/cio.gov-redo/_posts/2019-05-8-gear-center-challenge.md

 layout: post
 date: May 8, 2019
 author: Performance.gov Team
 excerpt: The General Services Administration and Office of Management and Budget are excited to launch the Government Effectiveness Advanced Research (GEAR) Center Challenge!
-The challenge is the next step toward establishing an innovation hub for Government known as the GEAR Center which will aim to tackle the toughest management challenges facing government.
 image: gear-logo-blog.png
 img-alt: Gears Logo
 tags: GEAR